rml-unist/e2e-driving-tlaux/README.md

 ```bash
 python3 train_3.py
 ```
-**Note that** each process has completed before starting the next one.
+**Note that** each process has to completed before starting the next one.

 ---